AN INTERPRETIVE CROSSROADS

 - inability to pause or rest

-- reflexive action under pressure
+- reactivity under pressure

 - escalation caused by impatience